Jerem42/CleanSwiftKaiTemplates/README.md

 ## Next steps

-Adaptation of the templates for SwiftUI
+Adaptation of the templates for SwiftUI + an example project